-Child Mortality measures the number of deaths among children under age 18 per 100,000 population.
-Rates measure the number of events (i.e., deaths, births, etc.) in a given time period (generally one or more years) divided by the average number of people at risk during that period.
-Rates help us compare data across counties with different population sizes.
+Child Mortality measures the number of deaths occuring before age 18 per 100,000 population.
+Rates measure the number of events (e.g., deaths, births) in a given time period (generally one or more years) divided by the average number of people at risk during that period.
+Rates facilitate data comparisons across counties with different population sizes.

 Child death is a relatively rare event in most counties.
-Counties with smaller populations can see a lot of change in their rates of child death data from year to year.
+Counties with smaller populations can see a lot of relative change in child death rates from year to year.
 Such changes are usually due to normal variation and are not necessarily caused by any actual change in the underlying risk of child death in the county.
 To help determine if the child death change in a county is due to normal variation or real change, we recommend examining the provided error margins.
-Error margins are statistical tools that consider variation in measures.
-If the error margins overlap year to year, it’s less likely that the variation in child mortality reflects real underlying changes.
+Error margins are statistical tools that aid interpretation of variation in measures.
+If the error margins overlap year to year, it’s less likely that the variation in Child Mortality reflects real underlying changes in community health.

 A missing value is reported for counties with fewer than 10 child deaths in the time frame.

-The numerator is the number of total deaths for children under the age of 18.
+The numerator is the number of deaths occurring before the age of 18.